 This chapter focuses on what you pay for Part D prescription drugs.
 To keep things simple, we use "drug" in this chapter to mean a Part D prescription drug.
-As explained in Chapter 5, not all drugs are Part D drugs - some drugs are covered under Medicare Part A or Part B and other drugs are excluded from Medicare coverage by law.
-Some excluded drugs may be covered by our plan if you have purchased supplemental drug coverage.
+As explained in Chapter 5, not all drugs are Part D drugs-some drugs are covered under Medicare Part A or Part B and other drugs are excluded from Medicare coverage by law.

 To understand the payment information, you need to know what drugs are covered, where to fill your prescriptions, and what rules to follow when you get your covered drugs.
 Chapter 5, Sections 1 through 4 explain these rules.
-When you use the plan's "Real-Time Benefit Tool" to look up drug coverage (see Chapter 3, Section 3.3), the cost shown is provided in "real time" meaning the cost you see in the tool reflects a moment in time to provide an estimate of the out-of-pocket costs you are expected to pay.
+When you use the plan's "Real-Time Benefit Tool" to look up drug coverage (see Chapter 5, Section 3.3), the cost shown is provided in "real time," meaning the cost you see in the tool reflects a moment in time to provide an estimate of the out-of-pocket costs you are expected to pay.
 You can also obtain information provided by the "Real-Time Benefit Tool" by calling Member Services.